stakater/IngressMonitorController/README.md

    | creationDelay | A duration string (e.g., "300ms", "1h50s") to delay the creation of a monitor. (default: 0)                                      |

     *Note:* Follow [this](docs/uptimerobot-configuration.md) guide to see how to fetch `alertContacts` from UptimeRobot.

+    *Note 1:* See the section `Using Secrets` [here](docs/Deploying-to-Kubernetes.md) if you do not want to use                  ConfigMap (because API-Key in plain text) and want to use Secrets to hide API keys

 3. Enable for your Ingress/Route